Royal engagement exposes Britain's 'quiet and unique brand of racism'

 “As a dark-skinned woman … I’m still very much aware that if it was a woman who looked like me, would she have even been considered?” she asked.

-Akpan and Brinkhurst-Cuff both don't hold out much hope that Markle could singlehandedly fix Britain’s race issues.
+Akpan and Brinkhurst-Cuff both don't hold out much hope that Markle could significantly impact Britain’s race issues.

 “You’re always setting up yourself for a bit of fall when you put expectations on one person of color, or woman of color, and expect them to be the redemption you’ve be waiting for,” Akpan said.

-Note: CORRECTION (Dec.
-2, 2017, 11:50 a.m., ET): An earlier version of this article misspelled the last name of a British comedian.
-Her name is Gina Yashere, not Yahere.